VVS Diamonds Buying Guide, Pros & Cons, Prices

 Diamonds are crystallized carbon formed beneath the earth’s surface due to high pressure and heat.
 During the growth process over billions of years, other substances such as nitrogen (giving it a yellow tint) and non-diamond materials got trapped inside them.

 These non-carbon materials are identified as inclusions while assigning a "clarity" grade to a diamond.
 They influence a diamond's brilliance, fire, scintillation, and sparkle.
-For reference, check this GIA article
+As an additional reference, check this GIA article or article examining inclusion based on a diamond's optical properties

-Clarity is one of the famous 4Cs (Carat Weight, Cut, Color, and Clarity) used to determine a diamond’s overall quality.
+Clarity is one of the famous 4Cs used to determine a diamond’s overall quality.

 The standard clarity grades were developed by GIA and are accepted across the industry, including: